Learning from Neighbors about a Changing State: Existence of equilibrium: Proof of Proposition

 This established the claimed bound on the variances.
 The bounds on covariances follow from Cauchy-Schwartz.

 {}

 We have now established that there is a variance-covariance matrix $\bm{\widehat{V}}$ such that $\Phi(\bm{\widehat{V}})=\bm{\widehat{V}}$.
-By definition of $\Phi$, this means there exists some weight profile $(W,w^{s})$ such that, when applied to prior actions that have variance-covariance matrix $\bm{\widehat{V}}$, produce variance-covariance matrix $\bm{\widehat{V}}$.
-However, it still remains to show that this is the variance-covariance matrix reached when agents have been using the weights $(W,w^{s})$ forever.
+By definition of $\Phi$, this means there exists some weight profile $(\text{\ensuremath{\bm{\widehat{W}}}},\bm{\widehat{w}^{s}})$ such that, when applied to prior actions that have variance-covariance matrix $\bm{\widehat{V}}$, produce variance-covariance matrix $\bm{\widehat{V}}$.
+However, it still remains to show that this is the variance-covariance matrix reached when agents have been using the weights $(\text{\ensuremath{\bm{\widehat{W}}}},\bm{\widehat{w}^{s}})$ forever.

-To show this, first observe that if agents have been using the weights $(W,w^{s})$ forever, the variance-covariance matrix $\bm{V}_{t}$ in any period is uniquely determined and does not depend on $t$; call this $\check{\bm{V}}$.\footnote{ The variance-covariance matrices are well-defined because the $(W,w^{s})$ weights yield unambiguous strategy profiles in the sense of Appendix \ref{sec:Details-of-definitions}.} This is because actions can be expressed as linear combinations of private signals with coefficients depending only on the weights.
-Second, it follows from our construction above of the matrix $\bm{\widehat{V}}$ and the weights $(W,w^{s})$ that there is a distribution of actions where the variance-covariance matrix is $\widehat{\bm{V}}$ in every period and agents are using weights $(W,w^{s})$ in every period.
+To show this, first observe that if agents have been using the weights $(\text{\ensuremath{\bm{\widehat{W}}}},\bm{\widehat{w}^{s}})$ forever, the variance-covariance matrix $\bm{V}_{t}$ in any period is uniquely determined and does not depend on $t$; call this $\check{\bm{V}}$.\footnote{ The variance-covariance matrices are well-defined because the $(W,w^{s})$ weights yield unambiguous strategy profiles in the sense of Appendix \ref{OA-sec:Details-of-definitions}.} This is because actions can be expressed as linear combinations of private signals with coefficients depending only on the weights.
+Second, it follows from our construction above of the matrix $\bm{\widehat{V}}$ and the weights $(\text{\ensuremath{\bm{\widehat{W}}}},\bm{\widehat{w}^{s}})$ that there is a distribution of actions where the variance-covariance matrix is $\widehat{\bm{V}}$ in every period and agents are using weights $(\text{\ensuremath{\bm{\widehat{W}}}},\bm{\widehat{w}^{s}})$ in every period.
 Combining the two statements shows that in fact $\check{\bm{V}}=\widehat{\boldsymbol{V}}$, and this completes the proof.
+Note that this argument also establishes that the response profile we have constructed is a strategy profile: under the responses used, we can write formally the dependence of actions on all prior signals, and verify using the observations on decay of dependence across time that the formula is summable and hence defines unique actions.